bhattacharya-a-bt/bhattacharya-a-bt.github.io/index.md

 Meet our team that's committed to learning and growing in a healthy, collaborative environment.
-[Reach out if you're interested in joining us!](contact) We're looking for epidemiologists, statisticians, data scientists, biologists, and clinicians at all levels.
+[Reach out if you're interested in joining us!](contact) We're looking for epidemiologists, statisticians, data scientists, biologists, and clinician-scientists at all levels.

 {%
   include button.html